phnx-im/docs/src/spec/glossary.md

 ### Friendship token

-A random byte string that is used by contacts of a user to retrieve the user's key packages.
-Can be rotated by the user by updating the value on its QS and broadcasting it to all of the user's (remaining) contacts.
+A random byte string that is used by users to prove that they have a [connection](authentication_service/connection_establishment.md) with the owning user, which in turn allows them to fetch the user's key packages.
+Can be rotated by the owning user by updating the value on its QS and broadcasting it to all of the user's (remaining) connections.

 ## Client credential chain